What Is a Good ROAS for E-commerce? Benchmarks for Facebook, TikTok & More

 Test and iterate creatives relentlessly

 Meta’s Performance 5 framework recommends constant micro-iteration.
 Even small tweaks to your best-performing ads can revive performance and lift ROAS.
+Before you brief your next test, pull a category-specific target from Billo’s video ROAS benchmarks across 14 industries – so

 Use high-volume creative testing

-Otter.ai scaled up testing and saw a +65% boost in CVR and higher ROAS, according to this Primer case study.
+Otter.ai scaled up ad testing and saw a +65% boost in CVR and higher ROAS, according to this Primer case study.
 The takeaway?
 Volume and velocity beat perfect creative.

 Try platform-native formats